jasonmacduffie/isles-of-maga/story.md

 It is up to the GM whether to include Lizard Men in the setting or to substitute them for Lacertines.
 To leave this ambiguous, no references to Lizard Men outside of Lacertines are made in these documents.

+The beast races are all given some traditional names to choose from.
+However, many choose or are given Common or Dwarven names, depending on where they are from.
+Some also choose descriptive titles as a substitute for their names, such as Swift-runner (for a particularly fast individual).

 ### Dwarves

 Politically, Dwarves are the most powerful race in Maga, having initiated the revolution that overthrew the Elven Kingdoms and established the Modern Republic, and now occupy more than 50% of the Electorate.
 Their rule is heavy-handed, but not outrageously so to most citizens of Maga who know of the horror stories from the Elven Kingdoms.
 Due to their political status, Dwarves have somewhat of a privileged position in society, which some other races are wary of.